17 Overview of Julia commands

 Julia makes different methods for generic function names, so function definitions whose argument specification is different are for different uses, even if the name is the same.
 This is polymorphism.
 The practical use is that it means users need only remember a much smaller set of function names, as attempts are made to give common expectations to the same name.
 (That is, + should be used only for “add” ing objects, however defined.)

-Functions can be defined with keyword arguments that may have defaults specified:
+Functions can also be defined with keyword arguments that may have defaults specified:

 f(x; m=1, b=0) = m*x + b # note ";"